'We are preparing children for jobs that have not yet been invented, in order to solve problems we don’t even know are problems yet.'

 A key part of implementing our computing curriculum is to ensure that safety of our pupils is paramount.
 We take online safety very seriously and we aim to give children the necessary skills to keep themselves safe online.
 Children have a right to enjoy childhood online, to access safe online spaces and to benefit from all the opportunities that a connected world can bring them, appropriate to their age and stage.
 Children build online resilience through monthly online safety lessons using units from the Knowsley scheme of work.
 The framework aims to support and broaden the provision of online safety education, so that it is empowering and builds resilience.
 The objectives promote the development of safe and appropriate long-term behaviours, and support educators in shaping the culture within our setting and beyond.

-Our Computing curriculum allows the children to revisit each objective several times, helping to ensure the best results are achieved and that knowledge is transferred from the working memory, into the long term memory.
+Our Computing curriculum allows the children to revisit objectives several times, helping to ensure the best results are achieved and that knowledge is transferred from the working memory, into the long term memory.

 Our school encourages discussions between staff and pupils to help the children best understand their progress and their next steps.
 Pupils document their own learning which can also be used to showcase and celebrate computing work as well as provide evidence of the pupil’s knowledge and digital skills.